How to Write a Good Descriptive Essay

 What Is the Purpose of Your Essay?

 An effective way to approach a descriptive essay is to be creative and just describe something you see or observe.
 Nonetheless, there is usually a specific reason for writing this genre of essay.
-Understanding what this reason is a good way of helping you focus on what you are describing and enhancing your language with a distinct emotion or perspective.
+Understanding this reason is a good way of helping you focus on what you are describing and enhancing your language with a distinct emotion or perspective.

 Here is an example: Let us say a writer wants to describe their grandmother.
 They have decided to describe what their grandmother looks like i.e. her physical traits and how she interacts with other people.
 Now, rather than describing these traits in a general way, the writer wants to express his or her admiration for this person’s kindness and strength of character.
 So, this is their reason for wanting to write this essay.
-In order to achieve their goal, the writer may want to devote one paragraph to describing their grandmother’s aging hands, hands that have become worn from hard work and caring for others, but they may also want to describe how she can still use these hands to great effect when a demanding task requires it.
+To achieve their goal, the writer may want to devote one paragraph to describing their grandmother’s aging hands, hands that have become worn from hard work and caring for others, but they may also want to describe how she can still use these hands to great effect when a demanding task requires it.

 How to Begin Creating an Effective Description